Ed-Fi-Alliance-OSS/Ed-Fi-ODS-AdminApp/docs/developer.md

   parameter is required for running Admin App.
 Valid values include 'mssql-district' , 'mssql-shared', 'mssql-year', 'pg-district', 'pg-shared' and 'pg-year'

+Note: IsLocalBuild switch is expected when user try to run build.ps1 locally.

 Review the parameters at the top of `build.ps1` for additional command line arguments.